sanojDD/py_pydantic/README.md

 # py_pydantic
-Codes related with the pydantic library
+Codes related to the pydantic library